 How to Grow and Care

 Grow Hydrangea plants in any rich fertile, moist soil.
-It's a good idea to work in some well rotted manure or compost prior to planting Hydrangeas, and they will always appreciate a mulch of organic matter in spring to help conserve moisture at their roots and feed them up for them for the coming growing season.
-On light soils, it is a good idea to feed Hydrangeas with an ericaceous fertilizer. – See more at: How to Grow and Care for Hydrangeas.
+It's a good idea to work in some well-rotted manure or compost before planting Hydrangeas.
+They will always appreciate a mulch of organic matter in spring to help conserve moisture at their roots and feed them up for them for the coming growing season.
+On light soils, it is a good idea to feed Hydrangeas with an ericaceous fertilizer.
+See more at How to Grow and Care for Hydrangeas.